 As you can see from the below photos I lost a considerable amount of movement.
 I couldn’t get my arm any straight or touch my shoulder as the pictures show.

 The big question is though what happened to my body after 8 weeks of not exercising?
 Bearing in mind I’ve never had a break off for that long in over 5 years.

 Well, my weight stayed exactly the same, but as the pictures clearly show I lost muscle and gained fat.
 I lost over an inch off my left arm, going from 14.75 inches down to 13.5 and just under an inch on my right, going from 14.75 to 14 inches.

 I also lost muscle from around my chest and shoulders and gained some abdominal fat.

-However the reason I gained body-fat is because I stopped weight training, and lost muscle.
+However, the reason I gained body-fat is that I stopped weight training, and lost muscle.
 It didn’t turn into fat, that is no more possible than lead turning into gold.
 My body simply used my muscle as energy and stored the food I ate as fat, I became catabolic.

 That’s because muscle is a good source of energy and if you don’t perform some kind of resistance exercise such as weight training you will burn it for fuel.
 Our primary storage system is fat and our bodies are still programmed to make us as fat as possible with minimal muscle.